sg-s/xolotl/docs/tutorials/first-xgrid.md

 We will set up a simple model, and simulate it many times in parallel for many parameter values.

-Code equivalent to this tutorial can be found in `../xgrid/tests/`.
+Code equivalent to this tutorial can be found in the xolotl examples folder.

 ### A high-level view of xgrid